uhh-lt/hatespeech/README.md

 ./Models                --> Contains the codes for all the classification models used

-./Code For Annotations  --> Contains the codes for preprocessing the dataset, the raw subtitles and preparing them for annotations
+./data_preprocess  --> Contains the codes for preprocessing the dataset, the raw subtitles and preparing them for annotations
 ```

 ## Sections
-[Data](https://github.com/uhh-lt/hatespeech/blob/main/Data/README.md): This contains the different types of datasets used in the experiments and also describes their annotation process
+[Data](https://github.com/uhh-lt/hatespeech/blob/main/data/README.md): This contains the different types of datasets used in the experiments and also describes their annotation process

 [Models](https://github.com/uhh-lt/hatespeech/blob/main/Models/README.md): This folder contains the classification models used to classify the movies